A New Policy Framework

 This progression of this project is organized into 3 phases:

-Phase 1: Public Meetings (2016-2018)
+Phase 1: Public Meetings (2016 to 2018)

 In July 2016, the Commission held an in-depth coastal fishing communities meeting.
 Open to all interested parties, the meeting was designed to expand initial conversations on the issues facing California’s coastal fishing communities, to provide an opportunity for increased dialogue between stakeholders, and to identify common needs, concerns, and priorities to help inform future commission action.

-Subsequently, commission staff hosted seven additional coastal fishing communities meetings from June 2017 to July 2018 in Smith River, Atascadero, Ventura, Monterey, San Diego, El Granada/Half Moon Bay, and Fort Bragg.
+Subsequently, commission staff hosted seven additional coastal fishing community meetings from June 2017 to July 2018 in Smith River, Atascadero, Ventura, Monterey, San Diego, El Granada/Half Moon Bay, and Fort Bragg.
 The meetings offered an opportunity to build on the previously identified statewide issues by adding site-specific perspectives and drawing directly from the experience and expertise of community members to help generate ideas and potential pathways forward for their communities and the state to help create more resilient coastal fishing communities.

-Public meeting materials can be viewed below.
+Public meeting materials can be viewed through links in the table below.

-Date/Location |
+Date/Location

-Resources |
+|

 July 20, 2016

-Petaluma, CA |
+|

 Coastwide Meeting Announcement (PDF)